crosire/reshade-shaders/REFERENCE.md

 float4(a1, a2, a3, a4) * float4(b1, b2, b3, b4) == float4(a1*b1, a2*b2, a3*b3, a4*b4)
 ```

-Similarly, if you try to multiply a scalar by a vector, the scalar will essentially become repeated enough times to fit the size of the vector:
+Similarly, if you try to multiply a scalar by a vector, the scalar will essentially become repeated enough times to fit the size of the vector using a mechanism called _vector promotion_:
 ```c++
 float4 my_vector;
 // ...